 Full on “animal style” stuffed, our Los Angeles ZipCar tour continued down Sunset Boulevard past historic sites like the “riot Hyatt” and the Laugh Factory before stopping at the Whiskey A Go-Go.
 Known as the starting ground for many famous acts such as Buffalo Springfield, The Doors, and Niel Diamond, this historic club is a must-see for any music lover.

 Across the street you from the Whiskey A Go-Go you will find the Viper Room which has been known for its celebrity clientele and the death of River Phoenix at its entrance in 1993.

 The Hills of Beverly

-Next up was Beverly Hills where we cruised through the neighborhood to get a glimpse of the good life.
+Next up was Beverly Hills where we cruised through the neighbourhood to get a glimpse of the good life.
 It was there I was cut off by Ron Howard Mercedes convertible.
-Love your movies Ron but learn to shoulder check.
+Love your movies Ron but learn to shoulder-check.
 Seriously how can you miss this purple car?

 We continued our Los Angeles ZipCar turned good life tour down Rodeo Drive which is known for its high-end shops and celebrity shoppers.
 We gawked at the fancy cars parked out front of Gucci, Louis Vuitton, and Prada before continuing on.
 We did not buy anything.

 Santa Monica was our last stop on our Los Angeles ZipCar cruise.
 Along with what felt like half of southern California, we made our way to the Santa Monica pier before turning around.
 It was just too crowded and touristy, something I didn’t remember thinking about the last time I visited.
 Perhaps because we were there during the week or in the off-season and not a weekend in the summer that made it more enjoyable then.
 Still, another one of those famous sites that is cool to see…once.